gouherdanish/gouherdanish.github.io/_posts/2025-05-10-networking-concepts.md

 - NLB is just a load balancer, it's not a reverse proxy
 - A reverse proxy does application-aware traffic routing e.g. ALB, Nginx

+**Encoding vs Encryption**

+Both are used to transform the input data.
+However there is one difference

+_Usecase_
+    - Encoding converts data for compatibility or representation e.g. Binary encoding, Base-62 encoding
+    - Encryption secures data by making it unreadable to unauthorized parties

+_Reversible_
+    - Encoding is easily reversible while Encrytion is only reversible if you have the secret key that encypted it

+---